davidhozic/Tkinter-Async-Execute/README.rst

 Tkinter-Async-Execute is a small library, that provides a way to run an ``asyncio`` event loop alongside Tkinter in a separate thread.

-It provides a way to execute methods of tkinter widgets inside async functions and ability to submit async functions from tkinter callback functions.
-Both of these are thread-safe.
+It provides a way to execute methods of tkinter widgets from inside async functions and ability to call async functions from functions (commands / events) running in tkinter's thread.
+The former can be called from any thread (or async function) and the latter only from functions (commands / events) in tkinter's thread.

 To show progress of an async function, submitted from tkinter, an async execution window widget is available, which will display any text printed with the ``print()`` function (or any stdout write requests).